GGLAB-KU/metric-based-in-context-learning/README.md

 # Metric-Based In-Context Learning: A Case Study in Text Simplification

 This is code for the implementation of the paper "Metric-Based In-Context Learning: A Case Study in Text Simplification."
+(INLG 2023)

 In the code folder of the repository, you will find the code used to generate data for all of the experiments, including how to generate simplifications from GPT-3 (used in all of our example selection experiments) and our own implementation of KATE-GPT for optimized example selection.